Resources For Therapy

 This is probably why there are a plethora of resources available for it.
 As well as apps, you'll find any number of worksheets, games, and workbooks to help you determine and get comfortable with your coping skills.
 This is a great resource because it has so many applications.
 CBT is a collaborative process and highly effective when used correctly, which is why it's so frequently prescribed.

 CBT was developed in the 1960s by Dr. Aaron Beck, who has been internationally recognized as the father of cognitive therapy (CT) and one of the world's leading scientists in psychopathology.
 He has been acknowledged as one of the five most influential psychotherapists of all time.
 In 1994, along with his daughter Dr. Judith Beck, he established the Beck Institute at its present site in Bala Cynwyd in suburban Philadelphia.
 Their facility has trained clinicians, researchers, and academics from all over the world.
 Therefore, their website would only be the best resource for finding information, treatment, and guidance in CBT.
-In fact, they offer a helpful Question and Answer packet about CBT that can be downloaded for free.
+They offer a helpful Question and Answer packet about CBT that can be downloaded for free.

-If you would like to learn more about CBT, additional consumer-friendly resources are readily available online and can be found with a simple Google search.
+If you would like to learn more about CBT, additional consumer-friendly therapy resources are readily available online and can be found with a simple Google search.
 These therapy resources can be downloaded and used offline or kept on a smartphone to use on the go.
-They are often free, and a great tool to bring to therapy sessions with you, so that you can compare notes with your therapist and track your progress.
+They are often free, and a great tool to bring to therapy sessions with you so that you can compare notes with your therapist and track your progress.
 Even if you're not seeing a therapist, this can be a good way of monitoring yourself and determining if you need to see one.